 Cells stop their normal life cycle process because of changes in their genetic makeup.
 Sometimes we inherit genes from our parents that are not perfect and make us more likely to get cancer.
-Environmental factors can damage cells; for example, getting too many sunburns and suntans may damage skin cells.
-Not everyone with inherited flaws or exposure to damaging environments gets cancer.
-It requires a sequence of changes in multiple genes to start a cancer.
-This is why we see some heavy smokers live until they are very old and never get cancer, and others develop lung cancer very young.
+Environmental factors can damage cells.
+For example, getting too many sunburns and suntans may damage skin cells.

-Genes that cause cancer when they have changed or
+Not everyone with inherited flaws or exposure to damaging environments gets cancer, however.
+A sequence of changes in multiple genes is required to start a cancer.
+This is why we see some heavy smokers live until old age and never get cancer, while others develop lung cancer at a young age.

-mutated are called oncogenes.
+Genes that cause cancer when they have changed or mutated are called oncogenes.
 Another way cancer develops is when tumor suppressor genes, the natural "brakes" we have to prevent cancer, develop mutations.
 Every type of cancer has a unique set of genetic mutations associated with it, but some changes are seen in a number of cancers, such as the p53 gene mutation.
 No one mutation has yet been identified that is associated with every cancer.